cpp-for-yourself/lectures-and-homeworks/lectures/memory_and_smart_pointers.md

 ```

 Let's quickly outline all the errors that are possible here:
-1. **We don't free the memory.** This causes a memory leak in data under `ptr_1` and `ptr_2` - they never release their memory!
+1. **We don't free the memory.** This causes a memory leak in data under `ptr_3` and `ptr_2` - they never release their memory!
 2. **We free memory with wrong `delete`.** Should we free memory under `ptr_2` with `delete` rather than with `delete[]` we will only release the memory directly under the pointer, not for the whole allocated array.
 So, a memory leak again.
-3. **We free memory twice.** If we use `delete` on `ptr_3` we will get various errors, either `double free or corruption` or `free(): invalid pointer` depending if the `Pool` allocates data on the heap or not.
+3. **We free memory twice.** If we use `delete` on `ptr_1` we will get various errors, either `double free or corruption` or `free(): invalid pointer` depending if the `Pool` allocates data on the heap or not.
 Regardless, we are getting a runtime error because of this.

 ### Best practices for memory safety
+I hope I scared you enough and you never want to allocate and free memory manually ever in your life!
+And this is a great attitude, trust me!

-But don't despair.
-There is a solution to all of these problems.
-In the lecture about [object lifecycle](object_lifecycle.md) we already touched upon the RAII principle that stands for Resource Allocation Is Initialization.
+There **is** a solution to all of these problems.
+In the lecture about [object lifecycle](object_lifecycle.md) we already touched upon the RAII principle that stands for **R**esource **A**llocation **I**s **I**nitialization.
 This principle is crucial for writing safe C++ code.
-Essentially, we need to make sure that all memory allocation happens at the time of object creation and that memory is released on object destruction.
+Essentially, we need to make sure that all memory allocation happens at the time of object creation, ideally in a constructor, and that memory is released on object destruction, in the destructor.
 Combining this with properly implemented value semantics, such that these objects can be copied and [moved](move_semantics.md) safely, and we can pretty much guarantee the overall memory safety.

-## Smart pointers to ease our life
+## Smart pointers to the rescue!
 And now is eventually a good time to talk about smart pointers!
 They are RAII containers with proper value semantics out of the box so that we don't have to implement such value semantics from scratch.
 Furthermore there are different flavors of smart pointers to model different types of ownership.

 Nowadays, we mostly use `std::unique_ptr` and `std::shared_ptr`, so let's talk about these a bit more in-depth.

-These are classes implemented in the STL under the `#include <memory>` header.
+These are classes implemented in the **S**tandard **T**emplate **L**ibrary, or STL under the `#include <memory>` header.
 They are designed to be an almost drop-in replacement for raw owning pointers while providing guarantees for memory safety.

 ### `std::unique_ptr`
-The `std::unique_ptr` is our main workhorse when we need to use owning pointers.
+The [`std::unique_ptr`](https://en.cppreference.com/w/cpp/memory/unique_ptr) is our main workhorse when we need to create data on the heap.
 The idea is extremely simple: the `std::unique_ptr` enforces unique ownership of a raw pointer given to it.
-That means that this unique pointer is the only responsible entity to free the memory under its pointer.
+That means that this unique pointer is the only entity responsible to free the memory under its pointer.

 The way this is achieved technically is by making sure that the copy constructor and assignment operators of the `std::unique_ptr` class are **deleted**.
 This way, a unique pointer **can only be moved, not copied**!
 This way, there are never two raw pointers that point to the same memory owned by this unique pointer.